arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Error list panel_

-1. Double-click on each issue and it will take you to the corresponding line.
+1. Double-click each issue and it will take you to the corresponding line.

 	![Before fixing the error](Images/before-fixing-the-error.png?raw=true "Before fixing the error")